Advanced Mathematics Support Programme Area Coordinator

 You will have substantial experience of teaching Core Maths and/or A level Mathematics and Further Mathematics, outstanding organisational and project coordination skills, excellent communication skills, excellent IT skills, the ability to build and maintain good professional relationships, and will be a confident and enthusiastic teacher with a passion for mathematics.

-The starting date is 1st July 2020 or as soon as possible after this date.
-The post is offered for a fixed term until 30th April 2021 in the first instance.
 The University of Wolverhampton is a Partner Institution for The Advanced Mathematics Support Programme, which is a government funded project managed by Mathematics for Education and Industry (MEI).
 The successful applicant would be employed by the University of Wolverhampton.
 This post involves working with children, hence all offers of employment will be subject to an enhanced DBS check, as well as other appropriate clearances.